In this section:

 What do we mean by 'cosmetics'?

 Haircare, skincare, toiletry, perfumery and decorative cosmetic products are all used in our daily routines to keep us clean, maintain healthy skin and teeth, to look good and smell nice.
-European laws that ensure the safety of these types of product call them 'cosmetics' and this is the term we use throughout this website.
+UK laws that ensure the safety of these types of product call them 'cosmetics' and this is the term we use throughout this website.

 Cosmetics include shampoos; hair dyes; moisturisers and cleansers; anti-ageing creams; antiperspirants; sunscreens; oral hygiene products such as toothpastes; and fine fragrances and other perfumery products.

 Cosmetics are applied directly to skin, hair and nails so it is crucial that they are safe to use.
 Years of scientific research and testing goes into making each and every item in our bathroom cabinets and make-up bags.
 It takes whole teams of scientists to develop just one new product.

 All cosmetic products supplied throughout the UK must be safe.
 The safety laws controlling cosmetic products are extremely stringent.
 In the UK, the manufacture and supply of cosmetics is governed by the UK Cosmetics Regulation, which is part of UK consumer product safety legislation.
 Compliance is mandatory.

 All ingredients must be safe to use and ingredients are regularly reviewed by independent scientists.
 If an ingredient was found to be unsafe as it is used in a cosmetic product, it would be banned for use.

 Allergic reactions to cosmetic ingredients are rare but all cosmetic products in the UK are labelled with a list of ingredients so that specific ingredients can be identified and avoided by anyone who has a known allergy.
 There is no need to look for any other statements on the absence of the ingredient such as 'free from' or any other similar phrase or statement.